Your Guide to Eat, Play, Sleep & Full Feedings

 Establishing healthy sleep habits from the time you bring your little one home from the hospital will go a long way towards helping you fully enjoy the newborn stage while also setting your babe up for sleep success as they grow and develop.
-If you want to avoid any kind of formal “sleep training” when your baby is seven months, twelve months, twenty months, or beyond, then starting to employ healthy sleep habits in the newborn stage is crucial.

 Why are full feeds important?

 If you are breastfeeding, full feeds ensure that your little one is getting both the foremilk – the liquid portion of your milk that quenches your baby’s thirst – and the hindmilk – the part of your milk that is richer in fat content and will satisfy your baby’s hunger.
 The perfect balance is vital for proper growth and development.
 Additionally, full feeds help maintain a nursing mom’s milk supply.
 If the breast is never able to empty fully, it is going to send signals to the body to slow down production because it thinks it’s making too much.
 We know that the only thing that truly helps to stimulate milk production is milk removal – basic supply and demand – so promoting full feedings is an important piece of the supply puzzle.

 Regardless of whether you’re nursing, formula-feeding, or a combination of the two, full feeds are very important in ensuring your little one stays happy and satisfied between feedings.
 When your baby is getting full feeds, you will be better able to discern between their cries and not assume that every cry is out of hunger (since tired cries often mimic hunger cries).
 Full feeds also ensure that your child is getting adequate calories and is therefore able to get more consolidated sleep.
 Full bellies and full naps are equally important!